b-cheek/JazzEdApp/README.md

 # Description

+## 1.0 Goals

+* Software will allow changes to be made to input chord progressions

+* Software will allow for certain notes to be disabled

+* Software will impose harmonic extensions (basic)

+* Software will employ good voice-leading techniques

+* Software will provide exercises for chord progressions such as: root position arpeggios for each chord; arpeggios with varying directions for each chord that use proper voice leading from chord to chord; completely stepwise and uni-directional lines which employ good voice leading and change direction only at specified ranges

+* Software will have customizable preset ranges for different instruments such as tenor saxophone and trombone

+* Software will be able to transpose inputs or outputs

+* Software will be able to generate images of output material to be exported.

+* Software will have capability to save/load chord progressions/ exercises

 ## Primary Objective

 Develop an algorithm which will output/transcribe harmonicallysound melodic material given a defined chord progression over a defined amount of measures.